<%@ Language=JavaScript %> SchraderhausK9.com - +1.253.843.1123 PST - German Shepherd Working Dogs

 Local Supplement Suppliers

-Feed the following diet 2 X Daily for their meal (If your schedule permits, feeding your pup in 3 meals daily,
+Feed the following diet 2 X Daily for their meal (If your schedule permits, feeding your pup in 3 meals daily, split into smaller portions...is even better for your puppy) These quantities are to be used as guidelines only, and depending on the age, weight, and energy level of your pup or adult dog, quantities fed should be adjusted accordingly.

-1 TB. plain or vanilla yogurt
+1 tsp. plain or vanilla yogurt

 1/4 C. raw meat diet